microsoft/terminal/doc/specs/#1571 - New Tab Menu Customization/#1571 - New Tab Menu Customization.md

   - The `"entries"` property specifies a list of menu entries that will appear nested under this entry.
 This can contain other `"type":"folder"` groups as well!
+  - The `allowEmpty` property will force this entry to show up in the menu, even if it doesn't have any profiles in it.
+This defaults to `false`, meaning that folders without any entries in them will just be ignored when generating the menu.
+This will be more useful with the `matchProfile` entry, below.
 * `"type":"action"`: This represents a menu entry that should execute a specific `ShortcutAction`.
   - the `id` property will specify the global action ID (see [#6899], [#7175])